LedgerHQ/ledger-live/libs/trustchain/README.md

 #### liveAuthenticate

-get a token that we can then use for Live credentials. (used for wallet sync)
+Auth with Live credentials.
+A trustchain must have been created and the Live instance must have been added as a member.
+The returned token will typically be used for regular operations like wallet sync.

 ##### Parameters